...

 Bicarbonate

 Proper pH levels, the right levels of acidity, in the body are vital.
 Because during workouts, your muscles produce lactic acid, your kidneys release bicarbonate into your system as a counter.
-Bicarbonate’s role is to maintain a proper balance to prevent things like tissue damage around the central nervous system.

-Final thoughts on electolytes
+Final thoughts on electrolytes for overweight runners

 Each of these electrolytes plays a critical role in keeping your body running well.
 Most people don’t understand that it’s all in the balance.
-And that any disruption to this equilibrium to either toxic or deficient levels can lead to damaging effects.
-Now that you know exactly what electrolytes are and the proper balance, the solution is simple.
-Eat a balanced healthy diet, and if you feel the need, go ahead and down a Gatorade.
+And that any disruption to this equilibrium, either to toxic or deficient levels, can lead to damaging effects.